Which place is cheaper, Osaka or Bucharest?

 Bucharest is a fun place to experience.
 Travelers enjoy the nightlife and food when visiting the destination of Bucharest.
 Most people find that five days is more than enough time to see everything.

-You'll find food and shopping around the historical destination of Bucharest.
+You'll find food and shopping around the charming destination of Bucharest.
 Take your pick from the many activities offered here.
 One week is plenty of time to see everything, even with extra days to spare.

 Osaka is a popular choice for travelers.
 Make sure you visit the old town while you're here.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.
 It will give you the chance to have new experiences.